BoChen-Ye/Tiny_LeViT_Hardware_Accelerator/README.md

  Of course, due to the complexity of hardware accelerators and network functions, many problems arise during the simplification process, some of which are yet to be resolved or will be addressed in the future.

  Problem: 1) It not support float-point number and arithmetic operation.
 2) It not support multi-channel.
-3) It is only behavior model, not all synthesizable until now.
+3) It can be synthesized but I didn't verify the post-synthesize timing simulation.
 4) It has wrong connection in multi-head block because I don't understand multi-head attention when I make it.
 5) Divider is not good and some module will have overflow problem.

  Anyway, if you have questions or improvements, just tell me.
 Thanks!